-To arrange a special event or activity in this forest, such as sporting events or educational visits, contact the recreation manager at Gosford Forest Park manager at Armagh City, Banbridge and Craigavon Borough Council.
+To arrange a special event or activity in this forest, such as sporting events or educational visits, email the Gosford Forest Park manager at Armagh City, Banbridge and Craigavon Borough Council.

-Occasionally there may be restricted access to parts of the forest during work or other forest operations.
+Sometimes there may be limited access to parts of the forest during timber harvesting work or other forest operations.
 Pay attention to safety signage.

 Children's play park